 Red Bull owns four football teams (based in Leipzig, Salzburg, New York and Campinas in Brazil) and two F1 outfits.
 Its F1 operation is said to cost the company half a billion dollars annually.

-Red Bull’s F1 paint job is definitely a change from the norm.
+The Johnson Banks blog takes an interesting look at Red Bull’s F1 paint job.
+Definitely a change from the norm.

 If you found this interesting, you might also like to read the story of the Coca-Cola logo, or for something a little different, ten logo design tips from the field.

 Just in case it’s of any interest, Red Bull Music Academy rebuild the logo to work as the backdrop for public interviews with musicians/music business types they host in cities all over the world.
 Each logo is rebuilt in a local theme and here’s a version I built out of lego for the Copenhagen branch. http://simonroche.prosite.com/305128/2159481/projects/red-bull-lego-signage

 From where did the Red Bull brand color come from?
 And why?